DanielKim0/Chatbot/README.md

 # Chatbot
 A chatbot written in Python powered by an encoder-decoder/seq2seq model.
-Inclues functionality for parsing corpus data, training the model on inputted question/answer data, and text-to-speech and speech-to-text conversions for actually speaking with the bot.
+Includes functionality for parsing corpus data, training the model on inputted question/answer data, and text-to-speech and speech-to-text conversions for actually speaking with the bot.

 # Requirements
 python 3.7+ with modules tensorflow, keras, speech_recognition, pyttsx3, yaml